Study finds inconclusive evidence of price gouging in fertilizer market

 Johnson, who farms in Calhoun County, said his dry fertilizer cost doubled and his nitrogen costs tripled between 2021 and 2022.

 While the ISU study suggested prices could go down this year, that prediction is dependent on the price of natural gas dropping as well, Hart said.
-Johnson said he isn’t confident farmers will see fertilizer costs drop.
+Johnson said he wasn’t confident farmers would see fertilizer costs drop.

 Lance Lillibridge, president of the Iowa Corn Growers Association, said the results of the study were “disappointing” but “expected.”
 He said he’s still concerned about possible unfair market pressures around fertilizer.

-Both Johnson and Lillibridge said if costs remain high next year, farmers may plant less crops to save on fertilizer costs, which could pose challenges to the national food supply.
+Both Johnson and Lillibridge said if costs remained high next year, farmers might plant fewer crops to save on fertilizer costs, which could pose challenges to the national food supply.

 “All we can do is have different scenarios: If it's x, I do this, if it’s y, I do this,” Lillibridge said.
 “There's not a whole lot planning going on.”